 Service charges are levied by landlords to recover the costs they incur in providing services to a building.
 The way in which the service charge is organised is set out in the tenant’s lease or tenancy agreement.
 The charge normally covers the cost of such matters as general maintenance and repairs, insurance of the building and, where the services are provided, central heating, lifts, porters, lighting and cleaning of common areas etc. The charges may also include the costs of management by the landlord or by a professional managing agent and for contributions to a reserve fund.

 Details of what can and cannot be charged by the landlord and the proportion of the charge to be paid by the individual leaseholder will be set out in the lease.
 The landlord, or, sometimes, a management company that is party to the lease, provides the services, while the leaseholders pay for them.
-The landlord will generally make no financial contribution for the services, but sometimes he has to pay for the services before he can recover their costs.
+The landlord will generally make no financial contribution for the services, but sometimes has to pay for the services before they can recover their costs.

 Some landlords levy charges for consents to make alterations or provide information when a property is being sold.
 These are administration charges and are dealt with separately.